• Skip to primary navigation

 Notes

-I prefer to use Kashmiri dry red chillies, as they add a beautiful red color without making it too spicy.
+I prefer Kashmiri dry red chilies, which add a beautiful red color without making it too spicy.
 You can use any other dry red chilies, but adjust the quantity depending upon its spiciness.

-Traditionally, toddy vinegar was used to make the paste but if it’s not available you can use regular white vinegar as I did.
+Traditionally, toddy vinegar was used to make the paste, but if it’s unavailable, you can use regular white vinegar as I did.

 You can replace lamb with goat mutton too.